jamonholmgren/flame/readme.md

 The philosophy behind Flame is that you should be able to tell it to make changes to your code in plain English, and it can create a plan and actually make those changes to your code, writing very good code that matches the rest of your project.

+## File Structure

+Like most Gluegun apps, the commands live in src/commands and there are utility functions in src/utils.
+There's also a bunch of ai related functionality in src/ai.

 # License

 Proprietary, Infinite Red and Jamon Holmgren.